Encoding & Optimization for Multilingual SMS

 • The cost per message, since messages exceeding a certain length are split into multiple segments.

-Understanding how encoding works and which characters trigger Unicode helps you keep messages within a single segment and avoid unexpected billing or delivery behavior.
+Knowing which characters trigger Unicode helps you keep messages within a single segment.
+This avoids unexpected billing or delivery behavior.

 GSM-7 Encoding